IBM/plex/README.md

 # Code

-The IBM Type code provides the following benefits:

-- Rendering and kerning that best reflects IBM Plex
+The IBM Type code provides rendering and kerning that best reflects IBM Plex.
+The editorial and product style sets also take care of:
-- Specific styles that set size, line height, and weights for both editorial and product experiences
-- When used with [IBM Grid](https://github.com/ibm/grid), automatic line lengths based on which type style and which grid container
+- Size
+- Line height
+- Line length
+- Bottom margin
+- Weights

 ### How to Use